 - HomeGroup cannot be created.

-- Back up to network with Backup and Restore Center is not support.
-Users must have Professional, Enterprise or Ultimate Editions of Windows 7 in order to use the Backup and Restore Center feature of Windows 7.
+- Back up to network with Backup and Restore Center is not supported.
+Users must have Professional, Enterprise, or Ultimate Editions of Windows 7 in order to use the Backup and Restore Center feature of Windows 7.

 - Users cannot act as a host for Remote Desktop Services in this version of Windows 7.

 - Encrypting File System feature is not available in the Home Basic version.
 Users must have Professional, Enterprise, or Ultimate Editions of Windows 7 in order to use the Encryption feature.

 - Home Basic does not include a Location-aware printing feature.
 This feature is removed in this version.

 - The presentation mode is removed.
 Available in other higher editions of Windows 7.